 Here are some examples of how some small investing habits can lead to big success over time:

 - We’ve been fortunate to max out our Tax Free Savings Accounts (TFSAs) every year since inception (effective 2009).
-Those accounts combined now churn out over $9,000 per year in tax-free dividend income, even after accounting for recent dividend cuts to companies like Inter Pipeline (IPL) and H&R REIT (HR.UN).
+Those accounts combined now churn out over $9,000 per year in tax-free dividend income, even after accounting for just a few dividend cuts this year.

 - In fact, thanks to dividend reinvestment plans to earn more shares and ETF units commission-free every month and quarter, our portfolio is now earning almost 600 more shares or units via DRIPs.
 To put that compounding power in perspective, assuming even just $25 per share or cost per ETF unit, those 600 more shares or units equate to $15,000 more in equity every single year doing nothing.

 - We increased our mortgage payments, albeit slightly, after we moved into this condo last summer.
 Assuming we can negotiate another great rate and set of prepayment privileges for our next and final mortgage term starting in 2021, we should be mortgage-free in another five years thereafter by 2025 and not a month later.

 - own a $1 M portfolio to start semi-retirement with.